iml130/lotlan-scheduler/README.md

 An expression can be definied in multiple ways:
 * As attribute
-* Holds nested expressions (have to be surrounded by a left and right parenthesis)
+* As a set of nested expressions (have to be surrounded by a left and right parenthesis)
-*  Comparison of two expressions with a binary operation
+* As comparison of two expressions with a binary operation
-*  Single expression with an unary operation
+* As a single expression with an unary operation
-*  A Condition Statement (e.g True, False, but also integers and floats)
+* As a condition statement (e.g *True*, *False*, but also integers and floats)

 Regex: